-- an explicit lexical entry can be selected with the realization statement lexify; - 2. a set of lexical features can be associated with a grammatical constituent using the classify realization statement; on completion of a traversal through the grammar, the complete collection of lexical features of lexical features for a grammatical constituent is used to pick a matching lexical item (i.e. a lexical item whose features unify); - the inquiry term-resolve-id can be invoked to ask for an explicit lexicalization on semantic grounds; - an explicit selection of a morpheme can be made with the morphological realization operators, which are: preselect-substance, preselect-substance-as-stem, or preselect-substance-as-property.
+- 1. an explicit lexical entry can be selected with the realization statement lexify; - a set of lexical features can be associated with a grammatical constituent using the classify realization statement; on completion of a traversal through the grammar, the complete collection of lexical features for a grammatical constituent is used to pick a matching lexical item (i.e. a lexical item whose features unify);